 There are many companies that allow admin rights to employees, meaning if their device is hacked, someone else has access to those admin rights as well.
 Similarly, there are servers and networks where multiple people may have the password, making it easier for the wrong hands to obtain access to the device and do malicious activity.
 Unmonitored access privileges can lead to misuse and potentially expose confidential data as well.

 It’s recommended to establish the appropriate levels of access for employees to keep these privileged users to a minimum.
 Training and educating employees to not share passwords and use complex passwords can also prevent hackers.
 Take advantage of multi-factor verification when possible to confirm the correct person is using the device; this is key in avoiding hacks in the system.

 The biggest issue with backups is people trust they are constantly being run.
 No one ever questions if the backup is working or considers how long it would take to recover from a failed server.
 For example, if a server fails, the data may take 24 hours to recover everything from the backup to begin rebuilding the server.
 Insufficient backup policies can also be a reason for data loss.
 If the backup is insufficient, it may not capture all the data needed from every device.

-To combat, there are many IT providers that fully understand your industry regulations.
+To combat this, there are many IT providers that fully understand your industry regulations.
 They can provide training and assessments to help meet these specific requirements.

 There are many hidden threats that can put valuable information at risk.
-For a further in-depth analysis from CMIT Solutions Representative, Steve Eroskey, please visit our CU Events Page to view our on-demand webinar, Cyber Security for Business Owners: 5 Hidden Things That Put Your IT Systems at Risk.
+For a further in-depth analysis from CMIT Solutions Representative Steve Eroskey, please visit our Youtube page to view our on-demand webinar, Cyber Security for Business Owners: 5 Hidden Things That Put Your IT Systems at Risk.